Seungmin: Fashion

 In November 2023, Seungmin appeared on the special cover of Nylon Japan, in collaboration with Coach for their holiday campaign in Japan.

 On March 1, 2024, Seungmin made his fashion week debut attending the Loewe Fall Winter 2024 Women's Show held in Paris.
 British Vogue featured him in their article on best front-row styles of PFW.
 In May 2024, he made his Met Gala debut with Stray Kids as the guest of Tommy Hilfiger.

 In March 2025 Seungmin attended a party in Paris organized by the LVMH owned jewelry brand Chaumet.
 While in Paris, he shot the W Korea May 2025 cover feature for the brand.

 On June 5, 2025, Seungmin was revealed as one of the faces of the Burberry Festival campaign, which marked his second collaboration with the brand, after the Harper's Bazaar Korea June 2025 cover feature.
 Later that month, the brand appointed him to be an ambassador.

 Philanthropy

 Seungmin donated to child welfare organization Green Umbrella on his birthday in 2024 and 2025.

 Personal life

 In September 2023, Seungmin, along with fellow Stray Kids members Lee Know and Hyunjin, was involved in a car accident that led to their absence from the Global Citizen Festival performance.
 None of the members sustained serious injuries.

+In March 2026, JYP released a statement announcing that Seungmin had experienced a stress fracture in his left ankle.